anders-wartoft/LogGenerator/README.md

 The result from running:

-`java -jar LogGenerator-with-dependencies.jar -i template -t continuous -fn template.txt -o cmd  -s true -l 10000`
+`java -jar LogGenerator-with-dependencies.jar -i template -t continuous -ifn template.txt -o cmd  -s true -l 10000`

 will be 10.000 lines beginning with `row1` or `row2` and ending with a letter a-d or number 10-13.